Relief and Recovery from Chronic Pain

 Step 1 – The first step is a complimentary mindset review, this is an opportunity to chat either online or over the phone to learn more about your specific experiences.
 It’s also a chance to answer any questions you have.

 Step 2 – If we decide my services are right for you we’ll begin with an in-depth assessment, helping you connect the dots and understand what is contributing to your chronic pain/TMS symptoms.

 Step 3 – Following your assessment we’ll design an individual treatment plan to tackle any elements which came up in the assessment.
 You’ll have 1-2-1 sessions either in person or online.

 Step 4 – Your plan will also be supported by online tools which are available 24/7 so you can deepen your understanding and improve your mental toolkit in the comfort of your own home.

-If you would like support with your Chronic Pain, click below to book a complimentary mindset review.
+If you would like support with your Chronic Pain or support for your employee wellbeing, click below to book a complimentary mindset review.